 Yes, you can use retinol and azelaic acid together!

-At least from my experience, if you follow the right regime, there’s no harm in mixing the two.
+At least from my experience, if you follow the right regime, there’s no harm in using the two.
 I’ve noticed that they even work better whenever I combine them.

 According to this research, you’ll observe an enhanced azelaic acid efficacy when combined with retinoids to treat acne scars and acne.
 Moreover, their combination is handy for improving hyperpigmentation.